Harika-SVL/Networking-AWS/notes.md

 ### Scenario

-* Consider you need to create network with subnets for the following
+=> Consider you need to create network with subnets for the following

-1. A Building with 4 floors, Each floor requires 50 devices
+* A Building with 4 floors => Each floor requires 50 devices
 ```
 each floor ~= 50
 2^n ~= 50